monadicsystems/okapi/docs/index.md

     pure itsOk
 ```

-An alternative, more concise way of defining a server in Okapi is via *Matchpoints*:
+An alternative, more concise way of defining a Server in Okapi is via *Matchpoints*:

 ```haskell
 -- | Define Matchpoint patterns using PatternSynonyms,